 We are exposed to market risks in the ordinary course of our business.
 These risks primarily relate to interest rates.
-Our cash, cash equivalents, and restricted cash consists of bank deposits and money market funds, which totaled \$299.0 million at June 30, 2022 and \$401.5 million as of December 31, 2021.
+Our cash, cash equivalents, and restricted cash consists of bank deposits and money market funds, which totaled \$205.7 million at September 30, 2022 and \$401.5 million as of December 31, 2021.
 Such interest-bearing instruments carry a degree of risk; however, because our investments are primarily high-quality credit instruments with short-term durations with high-quality institutions, we have not been exposed to, nor do we anticipate being exposed to, material risks due to changes in interest rates.
 A 100 basis point change in interest rates would not have a material effect on the fair market value of our cash, cash equivalents and restricted cash.

-Our loan and financing obligation are recorded at amortized cost and include variable interest rate term.
-Therefore, change in interest rates can impact our interest payments we are obligated to pay.
+The revolving credit facility under the SVB Agreement includes variable interest rate terms for the outstanding principal amount of any advance..
+Therefore, changes change in interest rates can impact our interest payments we are obligated to pay.
+As of September 30, 2022, no amounts have been drawn under the SVB Agreement.
 Additional information on our long-term debt can be found in Sema4's audited financial statements in Note 8, "Long-Term Debt" and Sema4's unaudited condensed consolidated financial statements in Note 8, "Long-Term Debt."